Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Introduction

+Our empirical results suggest that sellers are risk-averse, and the model with a risk-averse seller fits the data much better than one with a risk-neutral seller.
+Notably, we find the model with risk-neutral sellers systematically overpredicts observed reserve prices relative to the model with risk-averse sellers.
+This finding complements several empirical evidence showing that observed reserve prices are well below the levels implied by the risk-neutral benchmark in a variety of auction settings (see \cite{mcafee1992updating}, \cite{paarsch1997deriving}, \cite{mcafee2002set}, \cite{haile2003inference}, and \cite{tang2011bounds}).
+Indeed, seller risk aversion has been proposed in the theoretical literature as one of the mechanisms that can rationalize these discrepancies (\cite{maskin1984optimal}, \cite{matthews1987comparing}, \cite{hu2010risk}).

+We end the introduction with a review of related literature on the econometrics of auctions.
 The rest of the paper is organized as follows.
-Section 2 introduces the model, establishes identification of bidder valuations, and characterizes optimal reserve-price behavior under risk aversion.
+Section 2 introduces the model and establishes key identification results for bidder and seller primitives.
 Section 3 develops the estimation methodology and the asymptotic properties of the AQR estimators for observed bids and bidder valuations.
 Section 4 presents the estimation of the risk-aversion parameter and derives its asymptotic properties.
 Section 5 reports a Monte Carlo study of the estimators.
 Section 6 provides an empirical application to real estate auctions in S\~{a}o Paulo.
 Section 7 concludes.
-Proofs of the main results are collected in the Appendix.
+Proofs of results are collected in the Appendix.